The TCF (French Language Achievement Test)

 to enable you to complete your citizenship application.

-You may not use this certificate, for example, to apply for
+You may not use this certificate to apply for

 admission to a French university or as part of an application for